-Uncial used in early-medieval England, Insular Half-Uncial used in Ireland and early Anglo-Saxon England, and the minuscule scripts of the British Isles.
+Uncial used in early-medieval England, Insular Half-Uncial used in Ireland and early Anglo-Saxon England, and the minuscule scripts of Britain and Ireland.
 Insular developments in layout and word separation.

 Overview — Insular Manuscripts

-“Insular” is the term used to describe the manuscript culture of the British Isles in the early Middle Ages, and of monastic houses founded by the Irish and Anglo-Saxons on the Continent in the same period.
+“Insular” is the term used to describe the manuscript culture of Britain and Ireland in the early Middle Ages, and of monastic houses founded by the Irish and Anglo-Saxons on the Continent in the same period.
 The term “Insular” is sometimes restricted to the period before the Viking attacks that began in the late eighth century, when Ireland and Anglo-Saxon England developed a shared monastic and artistic culture.
 However, for the purposes of understanding broad categories of scripts, it is useful to understand the scripts of England and Ireland in the tenth and eleventh centuries as developments of the same pre-Viking book culture.
-The scripts of the British Isles continue to share distinctive letterforms and abbreviations until the advent of international Gothic book culture in the high Middle Ages.
+The scripts of Britain and Ireland continue to share distinctive letterforms and abbreviations until the advent of international Gothic book culture in the high Middle Ages.

 Both Ireland (with Irish parts of southwest Scotland) and England received the Latin script and the Latin language with conversion to Christianity.
 The scripts developed in each country reflect the range of manuscripts the Irish and English would have seen in the early decades of their acquisition of Christian culture.
 Ireland had not been part of the Roman empire, but was converted in the fifth century from Britain, which had a long history of Roman administration.
 We can deduce from later developments in Irish script and from what we know of book production and learned culture in the sub-Roman world of the fifth and sixth centuries that the Irish encountered both Christian books in Half-Uncial script, probably from the Continent, and Later Roman Cursive together with an ancient system of abbreviations, most likely directly from sub-Roman Britain.
 From these sources, the Irish developed a distinctive, high-grade form of Half-Uncial, as well as a minuscule bookhand that shows Half-Uncial as well as Later Roman Cursive influences.
 We have surviving manuscripts in these scripts beginning in the 7th century.